j-chim/j-chim.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
 I am a second-year doctoral student at Queen Mary University of London.
 I work on **natural language processing for mental health applications**, with a focus on synthetic data generation, explainability, and evaluation.

-I am supervised by Prof. Maria Liakata, who leads the [project](https://www.turing.ac.uk/people/researchers/ai-fellows): "Creating time sensitive sensors from language and heterogeneous user generated content", and jointly supervised by Dr. Julia Ive.
+I am supervised by Prof. Maria Liakata, who leads the project: "[Creating time sensitive sensors from language and heterogeneous user generated content](https://www.turing.ac.uk/people/researchers/ai-fellows)", and jointly supervised by Dr. Julia Ive.
 My studies are funded by the DeepMind Scholarship.

-I also co-organise the [Data Science for Mental Health Interest Group](https://turing-ds4mh.github.io) at the Alan Turing Institute.
+I also co-organize the [Data Science for Mental Health Interest Group](https://turing-ds4mh.github.io) at the Alan Turing Institute.

 My long-term goals are to develop **fair, human-centered language technologies**.